H112358/HK1001-3YMUA/README.md

 ## Editing

 ​	Always record instances under **changelog**.
 Think twice before you ink.
-When deleting any section, please use the ~~strikeout~~ format first, since you can obviously not roll back between versions
+When deleting any section, please use the ~~strikeout~~ format first, since you can obviously not roll back between versions.
+Sometimes <span style="color: red;">Major rework</span> need to be done to an article to retain its validity, in such cases use this format:

-.
+    > # **This article is under <span style="color: red;">Major Rework</span> starting <DATE>, please remove this banner when rework had been done**

+An article may only be deleted under the following circumstances:
+* The knowledge contained is not transferrable to future studies
+* The topic of interest is no longer considered in my academic career
+* Other equatable circumstances that render the article useless

 [^1]:Wikipedia:Reliable Sources.” *Wikipedia*, 12 Jun.
 2018, en.wikipedia.org/wiki/Wikipedia:Reliable_sources.